What are Neighborhood Centers?

 The Commission gathered input about the public’s desires as well as barriers to neighborhood center development.
 They launched an online questionnaire on OlySpeaks.org and received 668 responses, and interviewed 13 business owners and 8 property owners who have operated a business, designed or developed a neighborhood center in Olympia.

-The Commissioner is reaching out the neighborhoods and other stakeholder groups to share what they’ve learned about the success factors, challenges and opportunities associated with neighborhood center development.
+The Commissioner will reach out the neighborhoods and other stakeholder groups to share what they’ve learned about the success factors, challenges and opportunities associated with neighborhood center development.
 They are also seeking preliminary input about some potential changes in the City’s approach that could make neighborhood center goals easier to achieve.

-As a first step, the Commission will hold a public hearing and consider regulatory changes to make neighborhood center goals easier to achieve.
-(Dependent on OPC and Council selecting this item for the 2016-17 OPC Work Plan)
+The Planning Commission will hold a public hearing and consider regulatory changes to make neighborhood center goals easier to achieve.

 Not included in this scope of work: